Aza-Spearal/Trajectories-Probing/README.md

 # Project Structure

-### dataset_generation
+`dataset_generation/`
-This folder enables us to create the synthetic dataset.
+Scripts for creating the synthetic dataset.

-### dataset_json_to_pytorch
+`dataset_json_to_pytorch/`
-This folder enables us to transform the JSON datasets into PyTorch datasets.
+Scripts for converting JSON datasets into PyTorch-compatible datasets.

 ### results
 Contains the result of the 4 possibilities: